YXJ-123/MGopt-APP/README.md

 Contact: Xiaojian Yang (1724925160@qq.com)

-Multigrid algorithms accelerate the solution of large-scale sparse linear systems by generating a sequence of grids (from fine level to coarse level) by successive refinement.
+Multigrid algorithms accelerate the solution of large-scale sparse linear systems by generating a sequence of grids (from fine level to coarse level) through successive refinement.
 The Symmetric Gaussian-Seidel (SYMGS) method at each level is often the performance bottleneck of MG.
 MGopt uses a modified computational formulation to reduce computational operations and memory accesses in SYMGS.
 In addition, it proposes a new asynchronous parallelization scheme to reduce the synchronization overhead in SYMGS parallelization.